chensxb97/ferryServiceVRP/README.md

 #### 2. Heuristic methods - Genetic Algorithm

 All the above methods were implemented using Python 3.7.
-The algorithms were run and tested on a Lenovo YOGA S740 with am Intel i7 CPU and 16 GB RAM.
+The algorithms were run and tested on a Lenovo YOGA S740 with an Intel i7 CPU and 16 GB RAM.

 ## Installation